How to build a professional development plan: Examples and instructions

 For example, if an employee is an HR project manager now and their goal is to be an HR team lead within five years, a short-term goal may be to work toward a senior HR project manager position.

-In this step, list the qualifications an employee needs to have in order to achieve each of their short-term goals.
+In this step, list the qualifications an employee needs to have to achieve each of their short-term goals.
 Then, help them determine where they fall short.
-These are the ‘gaps’ that they will need to fill.

 There are two effective ways to identify the gaps in your employee’s skills: